 - the PC5 QoS parameters for 5G ProSe used by the NG-RAN for the resource management of UE's PC5 transmission for ProSe services in network scheduled mode.

+- If the UE is authorised to act as a 5G ProSe UE-to-Network Relay, the AMF provides the additional information of network supported behaviours of Emergency Services defined in clause 5.16.4.1 of TS 23.501 [4].